-The following is a summary description of material terms of compensation awarded to, earned by, paid or payable to our executive officers pursuant to agreements or arrangements effective as at the financial year ended September 30, 2021.
-The Company will be entering into new arrangements with our executive officers regarding their employment, effective January 2022.
+The following is a summary description of material terms of compensation awarded to, earned by, paid or payable to our executive officers pursuant to agreements or arrangements effective as at the financial year ended September 30, 2022.
+The Company entered into new arrangements (the "New Employment Agreements") with our executive officers regarding their employment, effective January 1, 2022.
 These new arrangements are on customary terms, including as to change of control and termination benefits, for similarly situated companies of our size in the royalty industry and commensurate with the position and responsibilities of our executive officers.